Looking for help?

 Click on any of the items below to download tools and resources helpful for your Brown Bag distributions:

-- EFA7 Signature Sheet (This is the official USDA signature sheet that must be used at distributions)
+- EFA7 Signature Sheet (This is the NEW official USDA signature sheet that must be used at distributions)

 - "And Justice for All" poster (This must be posted at distribution)

-- Proxy/Alternate Pick-Up Form (2017-2018) When someone picks up commodities for someone else, either this form must be used OR a note that contains the same info, which includes: Date, client name, name of person the client is giving permision to pick up the food, signature, address, zip code, number of people in household.
+- Proxy/Alternate Pick-Up Form (May 2021-Revised) When someone picks up commodities for someone else, either this form must be used OR a note that contains the same info, which includes: Date, client name, name of person the client is giving permision to pick up the food, signature, address, zip code, number of people in household.

 - Civil Rights Training Tool